-Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, into BNL's ESSH Policy, and into the Performance Evaluation Management Plan associated with the Laboratory's operating contract with BSA.
+Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, into BNL's ESSH Policy, and into the Performance Evaluation Management Plan associated with the Laboratory's operating contract with DOE.
 Key elements of the P2 Program include:

-- Eliminate or reduce emissions, effluents, and waste at the source where possible, and ensure that they are "as low as reasonably achievable" (i.e., uphold the E-ALARA policy) - Procure environmentally preferable products (known as "affirmative procurement") - Conserve natural resources and energy - Reuse and recycle materials - Achieve or exceed BNL/ DOE waste minimization, P2, recycling, and affirmative procurement goals

-- Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.) - Reduce waste management costs - Identify funding mechanisms for evaluating and implementing P2 opportunities - Implement P2 projects - Improve employee and community awareness of P2 goals, plans, and progress
+- Eliminate or reduce emissions, effluents, and waste at the source where possible, and ensure that they are "as low as reasonably achievable" (i.e., uphold the E-ALARA policy) - Procure environmentally preferable products (known as "affirmative procurement") - Conserve natural resources and energy - Reuse and recycle materials - Achieve or exceed BNL/ DOE waste minimization, P2, recycling, and affirmative procurement goals - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.) - Reduce waste management costs - Implement P2 projects - Improve employee and community awareness of P2 goals, plans, and progress projects is estimated at \$13,867, for an average payback period of approximately 1.3 years.
+The BNL P2 and recycling programs have achieved significant reductions in waste generated by routine operations, as shown in Figures 2-1a through 2-1c.
+This continues a positive trend and is further evidence that pollution prevention planning is well integrated into the Laboratory's work planning process.
+These positive trends are also driven by the EMS emphasis on preventing pollution and establishing objectives and targets to reduce environmental impacts.

-Nineteen P2 proposals were submitted to the BNL P2 Council for funding in fiscal year 2007.
-Six proposals were funded, for a combined investment of slightly less than \$10,000.
-The anticipated annual savings from these projects is estimated at \$38,218, for an average payback period of less than 1 year.
+Fifteen P2 proposals were submitted to the BNL P2 Council for funding in fiscal year 2008.
+Five proposals were funded, for a combined investment of approximately \$16,000.
+The anticipated annual savings from these